Scuttling of the German fleet at Scapa Flow: Fleet is scuttled

 During the afternoon, 1,774 Germans were picked up and transported by battleships of the First Battle Squadron to Invergordon.
 Fremantle had sent out a general order declaring that the Germans were to be treated as prisoners-of-war for having broken the armistice and they were destined for the prisoner-of-war camps at Nigg.
 Reuter and several of his officers were brought onto the quarterdeck of HMS Revenge, where Fremantle – through an interpreter – denounced their actions as dishonourable while Reuter and his men looked on "with expressionless faces".
-Admiral Fremantle subsequently remarked privately, "I could not resist feeling some sympathy for von Reuter, who had preserved his dignity when placed against his will in a highly unpleasant and invidious position."
+Admiral Fremantle subsequently remarked privately, "I could not resist feeling some sympathy for Reuter, who had preserved his dignity when placed against his will in a highly unpleasant and invidious position."

 Reactions

 The French were disappointed that the German fleet was gone, having hoped to acquire at least some of the ships.
 Admiral Wemyss privately remarked: